inexorgame-obsolete/wiki-mirror/How-To-Contribute-Code.md

 _If you don't understand the following steps, this [Git-Tutorial](http://pcottle.github.io/learnGitBranching/) could help._

 Presteps:
-* Most of the time helpful: [Speak with the other Inexor people](Developing-Communication) about your feature idea.
+* Always helpful: [Speak with the other Inexor people](Developing-Communication) about your feature idea.

 * Assuming you aren't an Inexor team member, create first a fork of the code repository